 Over the years, I have appeared as a guest artist, educator, public speaker and conductor on campuses, with festivals, camps, all states, conferences and many other events all over the world.
 It is my great honor and joy to work with students of all ages in educational situations as well as performing with professional groups.
 At the heart of it all, I enjoy sharing the love and magic that is embodied by music and art.
 I come by this naturally as a graduate of "The University of Maynard Ferguson."
 Maynard taught us all the importance of interacting with the audience and giving back to one-and-all by sharing joy.
 To paraphrase Thad Jones, I can always guarantee that a good time will be had by all!

 I have also recently been writing customized pieces for large jazz ensemble and various chamber group settings as part of my appearances.
 These works are then published through the good folks at Ejazzlines with a dedication line that you compose, thus advertising your program across the globe.

 I would love to come work with you!
-Just drop me a note by clicking here and let's plan some magic!
+Just drop my manager, Brian Horner a note by clicking here and let's plan some magic!

 REMEMBER: your band must use this power for good!

 I find that this works best with a student rhythm section.
 I cover the all-important "storytelling" aspects of improvisation as well as getting into demonstrating vocabulary, syntax and compositional elements.
 In general, most of the aspects of this presentation can be applied to one's playing instantly.

 I can work in all kinds of environments in the case of presenting my approach to writing and arranging.
 With hard copy and digital examples using the Internet and/or a power point presentation, or just sitting around a piano with audio examples of my recordings, this kind of interaction is invaluable for budding composers of all ages.